NanoComp/meep/doc/docs/Python_User_Interface.md

 **`vertices` [list of `Vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The vertices that make up the prism.
+They must lie in a plane that's perpendicular to the `axis`.

 **`height` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;